wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 it’s better to offload all the end customer analytic information (mobiles and web client) from the API gateway and only keeping the transactional data flow to the gateway.
-We’ll stream all the customer analytic and the store sensor data in next phase (RFID reader) to the IoT Hub instead, then use Azure Stream Analytic to aggerate all these real-time streaming data and join with the Product Reference data from Blob (snapshot from the PostgreSQL) to output to the Power BI.
+We’ll stream all the customer analytics and the store sensors data (in next phase) to the IoT Hub instead, then use Azure Stream Analytics to aggerate all these real-time streaming data and join with the Product Reference data from Blob (snapshot from the PostgreSQL) to output to the Power BI.

 To minimize the code change of the Ruby worker which processing the end customer analytic data from PostgreSQL written from existing API Gateway.
-We’ll need to allow the Ruby worker to get the client data from IoT hub instead of the PostgreSQL.
+We’ll need to allow the Ruby worker to pull the client data from IoT hub instead of the PostgreSQL.

 ![Whiteboard Architecture]({{ site.baseurl }}/images/TofugearImages/Tofugear-WhiteBoard.jpg)